Tara-1022/Web-dev---WE-Cohort-4/(2) Large System Design.md

 Think about the HTTPS handshake
 - info sent must be encrypted.
 Symmetric keys must be exchanged - once keys are exchanged, symmetric is amazing
 - Sequence of ops:
 	- client (browser) is server's public key and certificate.
 Certificate - proof of identity - given by GeoTrust. signed by GeoTust's private key.
 Browser verifies certificates using public key.
 GT locks all certficates & gives browsers the key to check that the lock is right. after decrypting the encryption that could only have been created by GeoTrust, the browser reads 'Google certificate'.
 The certificate is refreshed after a certain validity period.
-What stops my broswer from relaying the certificate to pretend to be google? **replay attacks**?
-Combination of the need to be registered with DNS, respond to request, and have the cert adds some security
+What stops my broswer from relaying the certificate to pretend to be google?
+Combination of the need to be registered with DNS, respond to request, and have the cert (maybe) adds some security
 	![image](images/Screenshot%202024-02-26%20205835.png)
 	![image](images/Screenshot%202024-02-26%20205903.png)